-Of those with known exposures, 71% had community exposures and 14% had travel-related exposures.
+Of those with known exposures, 50% had community exposures, 14% had travel-related exposures, and 14% had household-related exposures.
 The graph shows more information on Carson City exposures (Graph 5).
 Just as above, exposure questions are independent, meaning an individual can answer "yes" to more than one exposure type.